OatKandanai/outfits-store-web-app/README.md

 - 5 Update the .env File , update the MONGO_URL field

 ## 🗄️ Importing Sample Products
-- If you want to pre-fill the products database with sample products, you can import outfitsstore.products.json into MongoDB, Alternatively, you can add products via the admin dashboard.
+- If you want to pre-fill the products database with sample products, go to "products data" folder, you can import outfitsstore.products.json into MongoDB, Alternatively, you can add products via the admin dashboard.

 ## 💳 Setting Up Stripe Payment Integration
 This project uses Stripe for payment processing.
 Follow these steps to set up your Stripe account and add the required keys.